Conquistador: North America colonization

-Asia and Oceania colonization, and the Pacific exploration
+Asia and Oceania colonization, and Pacific exploration

-In 1525 Charles I of Spain ordered an expedition led by friar García Jofre de Loaísa to go to Asia by the western route to colonize the Maluku Islands (known as Spice Islands, now part of Indonesia), thus crossing first the Atlantic and then the Pacific oceans.
-Ruy López de Villalobos sailed to the Philippines in 1542–43.
+In 1525, King Charles I of Spain ordered an expedition led by friar García Jofre de Loaísa to go to Asia by trying to accomplished the task first set by Christopher Columbus in 1492 and then Ferdinand Magellan in 1521, through a western passage to the Pacific ocean, to colonize the Maluku Islands (known as the "Spice Islands", now part of present-day Indonesia), thus crossing first the Atlantic and then the Pacific oceans.
+In 1542 and 1543, Ruy López de Villalobos and his crew sailed to the Philippines to find the islands where Magellan had landed in 1521, and established trade settlements in the region.
 From 1546 to 1547 Francis Xavier worked in Maluku among the peoples of Ambon Island, Ternate, and Morotai, and laid the foundations for the Christian religion there.

-In 1564, Miguel López de Legazpi was commissioned by the viceroy of New Spain, Luís de Velasco, to explore the Maluku Islands where Magellan and Ruy López de Villalobos had landed in 1521 and 1543, respectively.
-The expedition was ordered by Philip II of Spain, after whom the Philippines had earlier been named by Villalobos.
-El Adelantado Legazpi established settlements in the East Indies and the Pacific Islands in 1565.
-He was the first governor-general of the Spanish East Indies.
-After obtaining peace with various indigenous tribes, López de Legazpi made the Philippines the capital in 1571.
+In 1564, a quest led by Miguel López de Legazpi was commissioned by the Viceroy of New Spain, Luís de Velasco, to explore the Maluku Islands where Magellan and Villalobos had landed in 1521 and 1543, respectively.
+The expedition was ordered by King Philip II of Spain, after whom the Philippines had earlier been named by Villalobos.
+After winning a series of conflict between the native tribes of the Philippines and the Spaniards.
+López de Legazpi established settlements in the northern and central parts of the Philippines, and the Pacific Islands in 1571 and he became the first governor-general of the Spanish East Indies.

-The Spanish settled and took control of Tidore in 1603 to trade spices and counter Dutch encroachment in the archipelago of Maluku.
+The Spaniards settled and took control of Tidore in 1603 to trade spices and counter Dutch encroachment in the archipelago of Maluku.
 The Spanish presence lasted until 1663, when the settlers and military were moved back to the Philippines.
-Part of the Ternatean population chose to leave with the Spanish, settling near Manila in what later became the municipality of Ternate.

-Spanish galleons travelled across the Pacific Ocean between Acapulco in Mexico and Manila.
+Part of the Ternatean population chose to leave with the Spaniards, settling near Manila in what later became the municipality of Ternate.
+A Pacific trade known as the Manila Galleons was established between the Philippines and Mexico.
+Spanish galleons traveled across the Pacific Ocean between Acapulco in Mexico and Manila for almost three centuries.

 In 1542, Juan Rodríguez Cabrillo traversed the coast of California and named many of its features.
 In 1601, Sebastián Vizcaíno mapped the coastline in detail and gave new names to many features.
 Martín de Aguilar, lost from the expedition led by Sebastián Vizcaíno, explored the Pacific coast as far north as Coos Bay in present-day Oregon.